helm/helm/docs/charts.md

-  LICENSE             # OPTIONAL: A plain text file containing the license for the chart README.md           # OPTIONAL: A human-readable README file values.yaml         # The default configuration values for this chart charts/             # A directory containing any charts upon which this chart depends. templates/          # A directory of templates that, when combined with values,
+  LICENSE             # OPTIONAL: A plain text file containing the license for the chart README.md           # OPTIONAL: A human-readable README file values.yaml         # The default configuration values for this chart values.schema.yaml  # OPTIONAL: A JSON Schema for imposing a structure on the values.yaml file charts/             # A directory containing any charts upon which this chart depends. templates/          # A directory of templates that, when combined with values,
                       # will generate valid Kubernetes manifest files.